How to make a website mobile-friendly?

 "The Mobile Playbook" sets a universal rule for mobile websites that goes:

-But what does 'tailoring' and 'rearranging' actually mean when referred to content?
+But what do 'tailoring' and 'rearranging' actually mean when referred to content?

 - Keep it simple,